oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/data-warehouse-analytics-for-IT/files/data-warehouse-analytics-for-IT-wad.md

 **Oracle Lift Activities:**

-Migration to ODI Marketplace and deploy in all environments, Pre-Production and Production.
+Migration to ODI Marketplace and deployment in all environments, Pre-Production, and Production.

 -   Technical Migration of the Pre-production repository
 -   Configuration of connections.
 -   Technical validation tests.
--   Deploy in the rest of environments of the ODI repository and configuration of connections.
+-   Deploy in the rest of the environments of the ODI repository and configuration of connections.

 **Activities Not Provided by Oracle Lift:**